gwax/www-gwax/posts/2004/04/friendster-rediscovered.rst

 Oh, and yes, this means that I am on Friendster for those of you that know me and were unaware of this fact.
-For those of you that don't know what Friendster is, it's an online thing that mainains networks of friends and helps you connect with people that you may know indirectly.
+For those of you that don't know what Friendster is, it's an online thing that maintains networks of friends and helps you connect with people that you may know indirectly.